Chapter 2.47

 The commission shall adopt guidelines:

-(1) To identify suitable art objects for town buildings, public and private properties;
+(1) To identify suitable art objects for town buildings and public properties;

 (2) To facilitate the preservation of art objects and artifacts that may be displayed in public places;